ethereum/consensus-specs/specs/phase1/validator.md

 ### Lookahead

-Lookahead for beacon committee assignments operates in the same manner as Phase 0, but committee members must join a shard block pubsub topic in addition to the committee attestation topic.o
+Lookahead for beacon committee assignments operates in the same manner as Phase 0, but committee members must join a shard block pubsub topic in addition to the committee attestation topic.

 Specifically _after_ finding stable peers of attestation subnets (see Phase 0) a validator should:
 * Let `shard = compute_shard_from_committee_index(committe_index)`